NEvanDis/WM_RNAseq/README.md

 # Winter moth RNAseq
 This folder contains all the scripts needed to reproduce the analysis of RNAseq data from winter moth embryos, published in XXXX.

+All used software versions are reported in the manuscript.

-**NB: The final transcriptome incl. functional annotation used for the analysis can be found on XXXX.
-Final gene counts and phenotypic data used to do this analysis can be found on Dryad XXXX**
+**NB: The raw RNAseq reads can be found on XXXX.
+The final transcriptome incl. functional annotation used for the analysis can be found on XXXX.
+Final gene counts and phenotypic data used to do the analysis can be found on Dryad XXXX**

 &nbsp;